kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 So yes, focusing my energy towards learning pure, unadulterated vanilla JS helped me.
 Still, I believe that <strong>the idea that using JavaScript frameworks and libraries is unprofessional is total bullshit.</strong>

 After spending many hours writing raw JS, you'll want to find ways to write less of it with code abstraction.
-I can produce lots of high-quality code quickly when the right lib or framework lets me do this.
+I can produce lots of high-quality code quickly when the right library or framework lets me do this.

 And what if you're part of a team of developers?
 Using a library or framework helps here because <strong>it provides your team a shared language, making collaboration and communication easier</strong>.